Fine Dining in Wroclaw

 Pijalni Wino & Bistro

-Chef Tomek Wencek brings Michelin-starred technique from Barcelona's Coure and Alkimia to Wroclaw's most exciting wine-focused bistro.
-The bridge between fine dining and wine bar — serious cooking paired with 50+ natural wines by Coravin glass.
+Chef Tomek Wencek brings Michelin-starred technique from Barcelona's Alkimia and Coure to Wroclaw's most exciting wine-focused bistro.
+The bridge between fine dining and wine bar — serious cooking paired with an extensive natural wine by-the-glass program via Coravin.
 Not the most formal room in town, but arguably the most interesting table.

 Elegant Dining